 Following a routine eliminates this ambiguity.
 You’ll know what you need to do and when you need to do it.
 Then you’ll save your brainpower for other, more important tasks in your day.
 You’ll also be more efficient, leaving yourself more free time in your schedule to relax.

-Daily routines can save you money.
+They can save you money.

-If budgeting is important to you, you’ll be happy to learn that following daily routines can actually save you money.
+If budgeting is important to you, you’ll be happy to learn that following a daily routine can actually save you money.
 Incorporating a healthy breakfast into your morning routine can prevent you from splurging on coffee and a bagel on your way into the office.
 Likewise planning your errands well can help you save on gas as well as time.

 Daily routines can help your mental health.

 Daily routines can give us a much-needed sense of structure and familiarity in our lives.
 Plus they can work wonders on our mental health.
 The right morning routine can put you in the right headspace for the rest of the day.
-Similarly a calming self-care routine before bed in the evening can prime you for a perfect night’s sleep.
+Similarly, a calming self-care routine before bed in the evening can prime you for a perfect night’s sleep.